RoKen1000/RK-Backend-Games-Portfolio-Piece/README.md

 <a href="https://nc-games-service.onrender.com/api">The hosted version of this project can be found here.</a>

-Please note that the hosting service can be slow to load.
+Please note that the hosting service may be slow to load.